 Please refer to the ESP Local Control for detailed documentation about this feature.

-Critical security issues in the ESP-IDF components, 3rd party libraries are fixed as and when we find them or when they are reported to us.
+Critical security issues in the ESP-IDF components, and third-party libraries are fixed as and when we find them or when they are reported to us.
 Gradually, we make the fixes available in all applicable release branches in ESP-IDF.

-Applicable security issues and CVEs for the ESP-IDF components, 3rd party libraries are mentioned in the ESP-IDF release notes.
+Applicable security issues and CVEs for the ESP-IDF components, third-party libraries are mentioned in the ESP-IDF release notes.

 We recommend periodically updating to the latest bugfix version of the ESP-IDF release to have all critical security fixes available.